-Professional services success is measured by a number of factors in addition to just the bottom line.
+Professional services success and project success are measured by a number of factors in addition to just the bottom line.
 On time completion date, higher close rates, customer satisfaction and improved profitability are all performance indicators that fuel growth.
-Each project completed broadens a team’s skill set and an organization’s capabilities.
+Each project completed broadens a project team’s skill set and an organization’s capabilities.
 Each lesson learned helps produce more accurate and competitive proposals in the future.
 Each happy client validates the value in the service being offered.

 While there are various metrics that guide a professional services organization, successful project delivery should be the primary goal for your team.
-Read on as we explain why delivery is most important and discuss practical steps to ensure delivery success.
+Read on as we explain why the delivery of projects is most important and discuss practical steps to ensure delivery success.

 Project Delivery Success Begins With Sales

 Project delivery success comes from a combination of the right talent, right projects, and the right measures.
-The best projects are the ones that can balance utilization, profitability and other key metrics – powering client relationships and driving organizational growth.
+Successful project management involves a delivery process where there is a balance between utilization, profitability and other key metrics – powering client relationships and driving organizational growth.

 Establish Project Management Delivery Goals

-To complete projects that satisfy both customers and the business, it’s important to establish and communicate your goals upfront.
+To complete projects that satisfy both customers and the business, it’s important to establish and communicate your goals upfront as project success criteria.
 Clearly specified and closely aligned goals and objectives create a vision for the project that everyone can adopt.
 A north star goal that all services teams should chase is for projects to be completed at high quality, on budget, on time — every time.

 Delivering project-based services that exceed client expectations is complex, demanding, and high stakes.
 Projects often change course mid-stream and unforeseen challenges go unnoticed.
-For this reason, delivery goals should be fluid, empowering team members to speak up if goals need to be adjusted.
+For this reason, delivery goals on what makes a project successful should be fluid, empowering team members to speak up if goals need to be adjusted.
 As Projector’s VP of Product insists in his piece on collaboration in project delivery, an agile attitude is what will ultimately drive delivery success.
 Teams that aim for progress over perfection will feel confident in seeking opportunities for steady improvement throughout the project delivery lifecycle.

 Clear goals communicate the importance of the project to the larger organization and will help with project portfolio management and resource prioritization.
-Syncing individual project goals with company strategy is key to building scalable project delivery.
+Syncing individual project goals with company strategy is key to building scalable project delivery methods.

 Carefully Manage Your Project Delivery Plan and Scope

-While a project scope lays the foundation for successful delivery, it’s crucial to develop a project delivery plan to identify and address any signs of scope creep.
+While a project scope lays the foundation for how to measure success of a project, it’s crucial to develop a project delivery plan to identify and address any signs of scope creep.
 The interdependencies between different factors within a project scope are bigger than meets the eye.
 As project dependencies and scope creep interfere, ramifications between project cost management and resource tracking can become an issue.
 Getting ahead of these interdependencies is what will drive success in a project